We do not request reimbursement of costs

 • Your disability has lasted or is expected to last for at least one year or will result in death.

 Disability Benefits Denied?
-Contact New Jersey Disability Lawyer
+Contact a New Jersey Disability Attorney

-Facing a denied disability benefits claim in New Jersey?
-Do not get discouraged.
-Our experienced New Jersey Disability Lawyer will fight for your rights and help you in the disability claim application.
+If the SSA denied your disability benefits claim in New Jersey, don’t get discouraged.
+You still have options for securing the benefits you need.
+Our experienced New Jersey Disability Lawyer will fight for your rights and help you with your disability claim application.

 Contact Chermol & Fishman, LLC